GSA/piv-guides/_devconfig/ssh-all-2.md

   * [Use PIV/CAC for SSH from a Mac OS X Computer](#use-piv/cac-for-ssh-from-a-mac-os-x-computer)
   * [Configure a UNIX-like Server](#configure-a-unix-like-server)

 {% include alert-info.html heading = "Your PIV/CAC contains an authentication key pair and public certificate.
-Using a PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}
+Using a PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}&nbsp;

 ## Use PIV/CAC for SSH from a Windows Computer